 There are very few things that we enjoy more in life than traveling- it’s our way of connecting with the world.
 Travelling teaches us to be humble, to be courageous, to seek adventure, and most of all, to trust our gut- especially when we find ourselves alone in a completely foreign city.
 So, if you’re the same, enjoy our tried and tested guide on how to meet people in a new city.

 98% of the time I get very excited to be able to explore a new neighborhood, or city and learn a new language.
 However, it’s not all sunshine and roses- solo travel, or moving to a new city is HARD particularly if you move to a new city for a working holiday visa.
 Not knowing a single soul, and having to rely on your sense of adventure to keep you from being really lonely gets tiring after a while.
-I mean there are so many conversations you can have with random yourself or random strangers- and none of which are the ones that you be embarrassed to have taped.
+I mean there are so many conversations you can have with random strangers- and none of which are the ones that you be embarrassed to have taped.

 Luckily there are tons of way to meet new people- all it takes a bit of effort and knowing where to look.
 Here are a few ways to get started: